 Widow spider envenomation in Adult

-Widow spider venoms are all very similar and contain a neurotoxic component called alpha-latrotoxin that causes massive presynaptic release of most neurotransmitters including acetylcholine, dopamine, epinephrine, norepinephrine, and glutamate.
+Widow spider venoms are all very similar and contain a neurotoxic component called alpha-latrotoxin.
+This toxin inserts itself into calcium channels in the presynaptic neuron creating a Ca2+ pore leading to neurotransmitter release.
+The specific synaptic cleft involved dictates the neurotransmitter released; however, all neurotransmitters can be affected.
+Massive release of acetylcholine and catecholamines into the central nervous system are theorized to produce the specific clinical symptoms of envenomation.
 The result is initial stimulation of neuromuscular transmissions followed by depletion of synaptic vesicles.
 Local tissue changes are minimal as the venom lacks locally active toxins capable of producing inflammation.

-T63.311A – Toxic effect of venom of black widow spider, accidental, initial encounter
+T63.314A – Toxic effect of venom of black widow spider, undetermined, initial encounter

 217666004 – Latrodectism

 - Contact dermatitis

 - Influenza or other viral infectious process

 - Abdominal aneurysm